apache/apisix-dashboard/docs/api/api.md

 ### /apisix/admin/upstreams

 #### GET
-##### Description:
+##### Summary:

-Return the upstream list according to the specified page number and page size, and can search by name
+Return the upstream list according to the specified page number and page size, and can search upstreams by name.

 ##### Parameters